air/configtest/Salt article.md

     salt01:
         Linux salt01 3.13.0-24-generic #47-Ubuntu SMP Fri May 2 23:30:00 UTC 2014 x86_64 x86_64 x86_64 GNU/Linux
          18:37:07 up 8 min,  1 user,  load average: 0.00, 0.01, 0.01

+## Upgrade all your droplets

+To illustrate the power of the new approach, how about updating the packages on all droplets in one shot?
+Try:

+    sudo salt '*' cmd.run 'apt-get update; apt-get dist-upgrade -y'

+Since this operation can take a minute or two, the command may return while it's still in progress on the minions.
+At any time, you can get the ID of the last job you ran with:

+    sudo salt-run jobs.list_jobs | head -6

+To get a job listing with the job ID listed first:

+    '20141005133439695132':
+      Arguments:
+      - apt-get update; apt-get dist-upgrade -y
+      Function: cmd.run
+      StartTime: 2014, Oct 05 13:34:39.695132
+      Target: '*'

+And using this job ID, you can then check full output:

+    sudo salt-run jobs.lookup_jid <^>your_job_id<^>

 ## How to use your new managed system